September 17, 2020

 You must be a resident of South Korea in order to enter Singapore for essential business or official travel between both republics.
 Prior to your departure date, you must remain in Korea for 14 days .

 Before entering Singapore, you must be sponsored by a Singaporean government agency or a company.
-This means the company must make the application for the SafeTravel Pass on behalf of the traveller.
+This means the company must make the application (currently suspended as of February 2021) for the SafeTravel Pass on behalf of the traveller.
 Applications must be processed 7 to 20 working days prior to the intended departure date.

 If you do not hold a South Korean passport, but have a long-term residency in Korea, you must obtain a re-entry permit before travelling to Singapore.